epkh/reilab/intro_resources/04_intro_to_pandas.md

 Here we will walk through Pandas, an incredibly useful Python library for data cleaning and analysis.

 ###### Note
-This is very closely drawn (and sometimes directly taken) from the MIT Big Data, Visualization, and Society class' Pandas Intro [linked here](https://github.com/ericmhuntley/big-data-spring2018/blob/master/week-03/WS02_pandas_intro.md).
+Parts of this is very closely drawn (and sometimes directly taken) from the MIT Big Data, Visualization, and Society class' Pandas Intro [linked here](https://github.com/ericmhuntley/big-data-spring2018/blob/master/week-03/WS02_pandas_intro.md).

 ## What is Pandas?